 The Butterfly Pavilion is a lush conservatory home to 1,600 free-flying butterflies, including the brilliant blue morpho and a giant endangered species from Australia.
 The pavilion is one of the area's most popular family attractions.

 Those with kids in tow can also play a round at Adventure Golf & Raceway, or discover excellent hiking, camping, kayaking, fishing and wildlife watching at the town's Stanley Lake Regional Park.
 Stanley Lake, the Denver metro area's third-largest reservoir, is stocked regularly with walleye, bass and trout and offer opportunities to spot bald eagles, raptors, coyotes, red foxes, burrowing owls and mule deer.

-While new structures have made over Westminster, the town's history is carefully preserved at the Bowles House Museum.
-Westminster's Pillar of Fire building, a majestic neo-Romanesque-style building built in 1892, is another interesting tribute to the past.
+While new structures have been built throughout Westminster, the town's history is carefully preserved at the Westminster History Center (open Wednesdays from 10am to 4pm or by appointment).
+Westminster's Pillar of Fire building (also known as Westminster Castle), a majestic neo-Romanesque-style building built in 1892, is another interesting tribute to the past.
 Numerous other structures are also listed on the National Register of Historic Places.

-What's most visible in Westminster, however, is a sea of new shopping districts.
+What's most visible in Westminster, however, is a sea of new shopping districts — particularly in the new developing downtown area.
 Visitors will find conveniences ranging from popular chain stores to family-style restaurants located immediately off of U.S. 36.
 In addition, the Westminster Promenade, an outdoor pedestrian village, contains restaurants and cafes, a movie theater, sculptures, hotel facilities, performance areas, interactive water features, walking trails and a three-rink ice arena.